Alternate Sorcerer

 Resolute Spell

-When you cast a spell that forces a Wisdom or a Constitution saving throw, you can spend 2 Sorcery Points and change the spell's saving throw to target the other ability score instead.
+When you cast a spell that forces a Wisdom or a Constitution saving throw, you can spend 2 Sorcery Points and change the initial saving throw to target the other ability score instead.

 Seeking Spell

-When you make an attack roll for a spell and miss, you can spend 2 Sorcery Points to re-roll the d20.
+When you cast a spell with spell attack roll and miss, you can expend 2 Sorcery Points to re-roll the d20.
 You must use the new d20 roll, potentially turning a missed attack into a hit.

-You can use Seeking Spell if you have already used a different Metamagic ability during the casting of the spell.
+You can apply this Metamagic even if you already applied another Metamagic during the casting of this spell.

 Sturdy Spell